sushantnadkar/vcgencmd/README.md

 #### get_throttled()

-Returns the throttled state of the system in JSON format.
+Returns the throttled state of the system in dictionaries (similar to JSON format).
 This is a bit pattern - a bit being set indicates the following meanings:

 | Bit | Meaning |
 |:---:|---------|